 Most people will tell you that it simply doesn't feel like Thanksgiving without gravy.
 We agree.
 However, it is possible to make a gravy that isn't as loaded with fat as the traditional homemade gravy.
 And the apple taste gives this gravy a nice, crisp, fall feeling.
 While the turkey is resting outside of the pan, skim off all the fat that you can from the drippings.
 In a small bowl, whisk together a half-cup of low-fat chicken or vegetable broth with three tablespoons of flour until smooth.
 Set your roasting pan on your stove burners to get some heat going, and add 1 1/4 cups apple cider, and two tablespoons apple cider vinegar to pan the juices.
 Bring to a boil, and add 3 1/2 cups of your broth.
 Boil until the liquid reduces by half, and then whisk in the flour mixture to thicken.
 Run through a sieve to remove any solid, and then salt and pepper to taste.
 Delicious, and only about 30 calories per three-tablespoon serving.

-For more tips on eating and cooking healthy, check out the links on the next page.
+For more tips on eating and cooking healthy, check out the links below.

 - "Broccoli-Potato Puree."
 ReadersDigest.com.
 2010.
 (Sept.
 19, 2010) http://www.rd.com/your-america-inspiring-people-and-stories/vegetable-recipes-broccolipotato-puree/article105357.html

 - "Cider Gravy."
 EatingWell.com.
 November/December 2007.
 (Sept.
 19, 2010) http://www.eatingwell.com/recipes/cider_gravy.html